leonr678/Physics-Informed-Neural-Networks-Tumour-Growth-PyTorch/README.md

 # Background on PINNs

-Originally proposed by Raissi et al [1], PINNs can embed physical information (usually in the form in PDEs) into the loss function
+Originally proposed by Raissi et al [1], PINNs can embed physical information (usually in the form in PDEs) into the loss function.
+We can then calculate the total loss as a linear combination of the physics loss and data loss.
+This helps the network make predictions with the guidance of the patterns of the physical system at hand.

 # Usefulness in tumour growth prediction

+Clinical tumour growth data is often very noisy and small.
+This causes networks to struggle to find the underlying pattern in the growth.
+PINNs allow us to incorporate the governing physical information of the growth process (e.g. though a PDE that measures the rate of change of volume), guiding the network to make predictions according to the dynamics of tumour growth.

 # Mathematical modelling